limine-bootloader/limine/PROTOCOL.md

 the bootloader, and the bootloader responds accordingly, if it is capable of doing so.

-In C terms, a feature is composed of 2 structure: the request, and the response.
+In C terms, a feature is comprised of 2 structures: the request, and the response.

 A request has 3 mandatory members at the beginning of the structure:
 ```c